steinhardt21/virta-assignment/README.md

 ## Next possible developments
 - Complete the testing of the APIs
 - Add Rate Limiter in order to prevent the abuse of the APIs
-- Add indexes on the database
+- Add relevant indexes on the database
 - Add caching

 # Run the project